Glacier Guide Difficulty Rating: Strenuous

 Grinnell Lake and Falls

 Traverse the north side of the lake until you reach a junction.
 Continue uphill and to the right to maintain course to the glacier.
-Down and left takes you to the head of Lake Josephine and its corresponding boat dock.
-After two miles of hiking, enjoy views of the famous turquoise Grinnell Lake in the valley below.
+Down and left takes you to the head of Lake Josephine and its corresponding boat dock — which is where you’ll come up from if you take both boats.
+After two miles of hiking, enjoy views of the famous turquoise Grinnell Lake in the valley below!

 Grinnell Falls tumbles hundreds of feet down the headwall into the lake below.
 Although still out of sight, Grinnell Glacier is nestled in the basin just above the falls.
 Look for the few areas of shade to relax, snack, and enjoy the views of Gem and Salamander glacier.